Submitting Written Work

 History and Modern Languages

-Two essays, ideally in the form of marked school essays, at least one of which should be on an historical topic.
+Two essays, ideally in the form of marked school essays, at least one of which should be on a historical topic.
+If applying for a post A-level language, one of these should be in

 History and Politics

 Two essays that you feel relate in some way to the course.
-At least one should be on an historical topic.
+At least one should be on a historical topic.

 Human, Social, and Political Sciences